ideapark/career/cloud-native/CloudNative-APP.md

 provides information to answer questions about application state.

 CLOUD-NATIVE APPLICATION IS DESIGNED FOR THE CLOUD AND RUN ON THE CLOUD.

+# Infrastructure as Code/Software

+A fundamental difference between infrastructure as code and infrastructure as software is that software continually runs and will create or mutate infrastructure based on the reconciler pattern.

+    Ansible (code) ...VS...
+Kubernetes (software)